LilaKelland/Ravelry-Recommender-Engine/README.md

 27
 28 - Complete NN
 Monday
-29 - work on presentation and deployment
+29 - work on presentation and deployment - or streamlet 30
-30
 1 - dry run presentation
 2 - presentation